-When you start the server for the first time after you add or remove an internal option or external SAS device, you might receive a message that the configuration has changed.
+When you start the server for the first time after you add or remove an internal optional device or external SAS device, you might receive a message that the configuration has changed.
 The Configuration/Setup Utility program starts automatically so that you can save the new configuration settings.
-For more information, see Chapter 4, "Configuring the server," on page 23.
+For more information, see Chapter 4, "Configuring the server," on page 25.

-Some options have device drivers that you must install.
-See the documentation that comes with each option for information about installing device drivers.
+Some optional devices have device drivers that you must install.
+For information about installing device drivers, see the documentation that comes with each device.

-If the server has a RAID configuration that uses the SAS/SATA controller card with integrated RAID (hot-swap SATA or SAS models only) or the integrated Serial ATA controller with HostRAID support (simple-swap SATA models only) and you have installed or removed a hard disk drive, you might have to reconfigure the disk arrays.
-See the RAID documentation on the IBM ServeRAID 8i (Adaptec HostRAID) Support CD for information about reconfiguring the disk arrays.
+If the server has a RAID configuration that uses the SAS/SATA controller with integrated RAID and you have installed or removed a hard disk drive, you might have to reconfigure the disk arrays.